vsko12/vsko12.github.io/_posts/2023-12-11-assignment3.md

 ### Step 4: Visualizing the data.
 Discussion and Interpretation

-After geocoding and adding contextual metadata to our dataset, we used *Kepler.gl*, a visualization tool that provides mapping capabilities to create a map that spatially represents the data.
+After geocoding and adding contextual metadata to our dataset, we used [*Kepler*](https://kepler.gl/), a visualization tool that provides mapping capabilities to create a map that spatially represents the data.
 We mapped the geographic coordinates of each radio and television market.

 #### Results
 The visual representation of the data from Kepler enabled us to identify patterns, trends, and anomalies within the data.